25 Easy Interior Design Ideas for a Luxe HDB Kitchen

 13. Neutral Colours with Wood Tone Accents

 Wooden cabinets are popular for kitchen use for a good reason: they are durable and stylish, and they never go out of style.
 Their natural lines contribute to the overall beauty of the place.
 When painted, wooden cabinets give your kitchen an extra flair.
-If properly matched, wood furniture and accessories naturally beautify a neutrally painted kitchen.
+If adequately matched, wood furniture and accessories naturally beautify a neutrally painted kitchen.

-White HDB Kitchen with Wooden Cabinets
+White HDB Kitchen With Wooden Cabinets

 Grey + Ivory + Natural Wood